Chickpea Fries with Yogurt Tahini Dip are a magical combination of crispy and creamy ~ this Middle Eastern appetizer is always a hit!

 - When the dough is completely chilled, carefully lift it out of the pan and cut into 1/4 x 4 inch strips for matchstick style, and 1/2 x 4 inch for thicker style.

-- Heat about 1/2 inch of oil in a large skillet till it reaches 350-360F.
-Be patient, this takes a few minutes, and you want the oil to be hot enough to crisp the fries and not soak into them.
+- Heat about 1/2 inch of oil in a pot or skillet until it reaches 350-360F.
+Be patient, this takes a few minutes, and you want the oil to be hot enough to crisp the fries, not soak into them.
 Fry the chickpea strips in batches, if the oil is the right temperature they should be golden in 2 minutes.
+Drain on paper towels.

-- Season with a little fresh ground sea salt, dust with parsley and serve right away.
+- Season with a little fresh ground sea salt, dust with parsley and serve right away with the dip.

 Oh heavens, I could eat the whole platter myself, lovely!